owlbarn/tutorial/book/linear-algebra/README.md

 # Linear Algebra

 Linear Algebra: important.
 It is beyond the scope of this bool.
-Please refer to [...] for this subject.
+Please refer to [@strang2006linear] for this subject.
+This chapter also follows the basic structure of this book.

 This chapter briefly covers the linear algebra modules in Owl.